adamkozak/ADA2017-project/Project/README.md

 1. Time-independent popularity: the number of reviews at the end of the dataset time period (July 2014)
 2. Time-dependent popularity: the number of reviews at the end of the dataset time period, divided by the number of months between the first review in the dataset and the end of the dataset period

-The metrics are based on the idea that a "popular" book will accrue lots of reviews, and an "unpopular" one will not.
+The metrics are based on the idea that a "popular" book will accrue lots of reviews, and an "unpopular" one will not. therefore, there is no judgment of the quality or goodness of the book by this notion of popularity.
 Metric 1 just looks at the number of reviews gathered between May 1996 and July 2014, and therefore favors older books that were pubished earlier (since they will hav ehad more time to accrue reviews.)
 By contrast, metric 2 favors newer books, since the rate of commenting on books on Amazon is higher the closer we are to the present day in time (because of internet accessibility, etc.).

-We also want to group books based on the general sentiment towards them.
-For this, we use the Amazon star ratings (1-5, rating and review are always given together).
+We also want to group books into categories based on the general sentiment towards them.
+For this, we use the Amazon star ratings (1-5 stars, a rating and a review are always given together).
 We label the books as "good", "bad" or "controversial" as follows:

 |  | High average rating | Low average rating |
 | :---: | :---: | :---: |
 | **Low rating variance ** | Good book | Bad book |
 | **High rating variance** | Controversial book | Controversial book |

 Controversial books can be further separated into positive controversial and negative controversial if necessary.
+Also, not all books need to go in one of these categories: if some books don't fit in any category, we can assign them to the category "neutral books".

+To determine book category, we need the notion of "high" and "low" rating.
+Since the mean rating distribution is left-skewed, 3 does not represent the average rating in this data.
+Here we observe the same phenomenon as in movie or video game ratings: most products that make it to publishing aren't objectively too horrible, so mean ratings are quite high.
+In the context of this data set, an objectively _okay_ book can be _bad_ with respect to the other books.
+Therefore, we have decided to determine goodness of the mean rating by splitting the data according to percentiles: the ratings below the 25th percentile are _low_, the ratings above the 75th percentile are _high_, and the middle 50 % are _neutral_ (these percentile values are likely to change as we look more into the data).

+Grouping by general sentiment is not the only category grouping we have considered.
+Another grouping could be based on the speed by which the rate of receiving new reviews becomes small.
+If a book is a "fad", then it will be very popular for a short while and then forgotten, whereas more consistently popular books will receive reviews for a long time.
+This grouping is based on our observation while data poking: when a book is published, it will receive lots of reviews, and the review rate will slow down at different pace for different books.
+We will investigate this temporal behavior to see if interesting inferences can be made.

+## Review negativity and positivity

+We have decided to use the [VADER sentiment analysis toolkit](https://github.com/cjhutto/vaderSentiment) to analyze the positivity and negativity of the text in reviews.
+VADER gives a compound score between -1 and 1 for a sentence, where -1 is as negative and 1 is as positive as possible.
+Our interest is to look at the distributions of the valence scores, repeat to them the analysis done on the star ratings, and to see if there are surprising results when connecting them to the ratings.

+# Updated research questions

+## Major questions:

++ How can negativeness or positiveness of reviews and ratings influence the popularity of a book?

++ How do negative and positive reviews and ratings evolve with time?

++ Can we see a snowball effect in reviews and ratings?

+## Minor supporting questions:

++ Can we find similar ratings in the reviews of every book of the same author or the same type (genre)?

++ Can we find an interesting progression in the reviews and ratings over time?

++ Can we see emergence or disappearance of people who write highly polarized comments during the time frame?

 # A list of internal milestones